-Buzdar declares full-fledged drive against Qabza mafia
+Buzdar declares full-fledged drive against qabza mafia

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Punjab Chief Minister Sardar Usman Buzdar on Sunday declared a full-fledged campaign against Qabza mafia across the province, saying the influential people would be brought to book in the beginning.
+LAHORE: Punjab Chief Minister Sardar Usman Buzdar Sunday declared a full-fledged campaign against qabza mafia across the province, saying the influential people would be brought to book in the beginning.

 In a media statement, he said the anti-encroachment operation would be carried out without any discrimination and the Pakistan Tehreek-e-Insaf (PTI) government would not succumb to any influence or pressure.